 While arguably less relevant in the context of IPOs, FinSA includes express exemptions from the duty to publish a prospectus in the context of public offerings in Switzerland or admissions to trading.
-The prospectus exemptions to the duty to publish a prospectus in the context of public offerings came into effect as of 1 January 2020 and include, among others, offerings limited to investors classified as professional clients as defined in the FinSA and offerings addressed to fewer than 500 investors.
+The prospectus exemptions to the duty to publish a prospectus in the context of public offerings include, among others, offerings limited to investors classified as professional clients as defined in the FinSA and offerings addressed to fewer than 500 investors.